allisonk2277/passwords/README.md

 Generate passwords with user-provided entropy.
 Supports generating passwords with random characters as well as [diceware style word lists](https://xkcd.com/936/).
 Can also generate passwords without user input.

-You can find a short article about the basics of securing your accounts [here](https://allisonk2277.github.io/passwords/).

 ## Requirements

 * Python 3.6+